wez/wezterm/docs/config/lua/wezterm.table/index.markdown

 {{since('nightly')}}

-The `wezterm.table` module exposes functions that work with lua tables and arrays.
+The `wezterm.table` module exposes functions that work with Lua tables and arrays.

 ## Available functions